 Once you’ve created your fundraising team, set your goals for the donation drive.
 The plans can include a timeline of all your tasks and the realistic amount you aim to earn for the people your team is donating to.
 When your donation goals are solidified, your team members are determined to work on them.

 When you have realistic goals, each team member will know how much to raise, which can also help motivate your donors.
 You need to earn the trust of your donors so that they can help you reach your goal and donate more.
 You should be transparent in everything you do with your team and donors.

 Set Up Your Donation Page

-Once you have set up your team and goals, the next important thing is to set up your donation page.
+Once you have set up your team and goals, setting up your donation page is next.
 When a donation page is successful, it can help inspire others to start one.
 Your web page should include the following: